celestiaorg/celestia-node/docs/adr/adr-003-march2022-testnet.md

 A **bridge** node is a **full** node that is connected to a Celestia Core node via RPC.
-It receives either a remote address from a running Core node or it can run a Core node as an embedded process, but the critical difference is that instead of constructing blocks via sampling the network for shares, it receives headers and blocks directly from its trusted Core node, validating blocks and producing `ExtendedHeader`s to broadcast to the Celestia DA network.
+It receives either a remote address from a running Core node or it can run a Core node as an embedded process, but the critical difference is that instead of constructing blocks via sampling the network for shares, it receives headers and blocks directly from its trusted Core node, validating blocks, erasure coding them, and producing `ExtendedHeader`s to broadcast to the Celestia DA network.

 ### **Full Node**